Adapting an early intervention behaviour program for BC children and families

 Families need early intervention support, but BC’s health systems are at capacity.
 To solve this challenge, early intervention programs are adapting to include telehealth options and group-based delivery models.
 These models allow more families across BC to access early intervention programs.

 This project gathers evidence on the potential effectiveness and health service delivery impacts of adapted early behaviour intervention programs for children and families.
-It uses the BC-based Confident Parents: Thriving Kids – Behaviour Program (CPTK-B) as a model.
+We are working with the Canadian Mental Health Association BC Division (CMHA BC) and researchers at UBC to assess health systems impacts of telehealth and group-based program adaptations of the Confident Parents: Thriving Kids – Behaviour Program (CPTK-B).

 Principal Investigator